Urigo/tortilla/README.md

 $ npm run step -- tag --message="step message"

 Add a new super-step and finish the current step with the provided message (Will open an editor if no message is provided).
-This will add a new step tag to your commits list and it will initialize an empty instructions markdown file.
-If you would like to edit the instruction file, simply use the [step editing](#edit-step) helper and amend your changes to the recent commit.
+This will add a new step tag to your commits list and it will initialize an empty manual markdown file.
+If you would like to edit the manual file, simply use the [step editing](#edit-step) helper and amend your changes to the recent commit.

 #### Edit Step